NielsLeenheer/StarPrntEncoder/README.md

 # star-prnt-encoder

-Create a set of commands that can be send to any receipt printer that supports ESC/POS
+Create a set of commands that can be send to any receipt printer that supports StarPRNT

 ## Usage